ajjaiyeola/Sales-Research-Automator/README.md

 <h3> Solution </h3>

 Using the Google Knowledge Graph API, I built a tool that automatically searches the web for different organizations in the "restaurant", "retail", or "grocery categories" and generates a list for me.
+This saves me the countless google searches I would otherwise have to do to generate a thorough list.

 <h3> Some Implementation Details </h3>

+In brandsearch.js,

 <h3>Problem 2 </h3>